neorning97/Master-s-thesis/scripts/gene_expression/GO-analysis/README.md

 clusterProfiler's `enrichGO` function requires Entrez IDs rather than HGNC gene symbols.
 The `bitr()` function handles the conversion using `org.Hs.eg.db`, the human gene annotation database.
-A small fraction of gene symbols may not map to Entrez IDs — this is normal and those genes are silently dropped.
+A small fraction of gene symbols may not map to Entrez IDs, this is normal and those genes are silently dropped.

 **What is the background gene set?**